-Step back in time at Old Bethpage Village Restoration.
+Families can step back in time at Old Bethpage Village Restoration.
 Photo courtesy of OBVR

 History abounds throughout Long Island, so why not treat your family to a daylong outing that is fun and educational?
 Visit Sagamore Hill, President Theodore Roosevelt’s Oyster Bay home for more than 30 years.
 Take a guided tour of the Walt Whitman Birthplace State Historic Site, which dates back to 1918.
 Learn about life during the pre-Civil War era at Old Bethpage Village Restoration, or discover more about Long Island's indigenous people at the Shinnecock Nation Cultural Center and Museum in Southampton.

 For a change of scenery, take the Long Island Rail Road (or drive) to New York City.
 Pick a neighborhood and start exploring its many sights and sounds.
 Walk across the Brooklyn Bridge or along the High Line—there's an entrance at West 34th Street, between 10th and 12th avenues.
 Sample the ethnic diversity of Greenwich Village, check out the city’s many family-friendly museums and parks, including the South Street Seaport Museum.
-See a show, enjoy the Columbus Day Parade, and teach your children the art of people-watching.
+See a Broadway show, enjoy the Columbus Day Parade, and teach your children the art of people-watching.
 Governors Island, accessed by ferry from Brooklyn or Lower Manhattan and one of our favorite kid-friendly destinations, is open until October 31.